Green issues, our environment and the UK

 A U.K experimental tidal test site was set up in Scotland to research this idea in 2003.

 The U.K is an island, with great tidal forces acting upon our shores 24/7 for most of the year.
 The U.K Govt. doesn’t seem to see Tidal power as an area to invest in.
-Surely it’s a green, environment must.
+Surely it’s a green, reliable & convenient must.

 Therefore, is it in U.K interests to be looking at Nuclear being a responsible energy source for the next hundred years or more?

-The U.K “big 9” water companies have for years emptied raw sewage into our once U.K clean rivers, causing untold damage to our environment.
+The U.K “big 9” water companies have for years emptied raw sewage into our once U.K clean rivers, causing untold damage to our health and quality of life.

 Despite existing laws put in place decades ago, the companies have continued to carry on this dangerous, damaging practices using loop holes in those laws.
 With an exemption to prosecution in times of emergency, there were between 200,000 – 300,000 such discharges in 2019 alone.